StarRocks/starrocks/docs/en/table_design/StarRocks_table_design.md

 An index is a special data structure and is used as a pointer to data in a table.
 When the conditional columns in queries are indexed columns, StarRocks can swiftly locate the data that meets the conditions.

-StarRocks provides built-in indexes, including Prefix indexes.
-StarRocks also allows users to create indexes, including Bitmap indexes and Bloom Filter indexes, to further enhance query efficiency.
+StarRocks provides built-in indexes: Prefix indexes, Ordinal indexes, and ZoneMap indexes.
+StarRocks also allows users to create indexes, that is, Bitmap indexes and Bloom Filter indexes, to further enhance query efficiency.

 ### Constraints